McDonald's is bringing back its Monopoly Game after nearly 10 years. See what you can win.

 What sort of prizes can I win?

-In addition to eligible food items, McDonald's prize list includes dozens gift cards to trips.
+In addition to eligible food items, McDonald's prize list includes everything from gift cards to trips.
 Below is a list of some of the items included.
 The full prize list can be found at playatmcd.com .

 - Cash prizes ranging from $50 to $1,000,000